Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Experiments

 \subsection{Discussions and Insights}

 In this section, we thoroughly evaluate the effectiveness of our method, showing our theory is effective in practice and our method offers meaningful insights to the robustness of large-scale MARL.

-\textbf{Our Method is Effective by Value Estimation.} We attribute the effectiveness of our methods via the regularized mean-field Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$ in Proposition. \ref{regbellman}.
+\textbf{Our Method is Effective by Proposed Value Estimation in Proposition. \ref{regbellman}.} Our regularized mean-field Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$ is the key to our success.
 To verify this, we compare the results predicted by our value function of the lower-level attack, and the reward gained by actually running the lower-level attack via RL.
 As shown in Fig. \ref{figcorr}, we find the value function learned by $\mathcal B^R_{\epsilon^i, \xi}$ is effective at predicting the attack result of the worst-case adversarial policy for vulnerable agent selections, showing strong Pearson correlation ($r=0.97$ for Battle, $r=0.91$ for Taxi, $p<.001$).
-Thus, $\mathcal B^R_{\epsilon^i, \xi}$ effectively decompose HAD-MFC by acting as a predictor of lower-level attack.
+Thus, $\mathcal B^R_{\epsilon^i, \xi}$ effectively decomposes HAD-MFC by acting as a predictor of lower-level attack

-\textbf{Certain agents are more vulnerable than others.} In large-scale MARL systems, some agents play disproportionately critical roles, making them inherently more vulnerable.
+\textbf{Our Method Reveals Certain agents are more vulnerable than others.} In large-scale MARL systems, some agents play disproportionately critical roles, making them inherently more vulnerable.
 To illustrate this, we visualize agent values in the Battle-64 and Taxi-100 environments using heatmaps in Fig.~\ref{fig:combined}, where each cell represents the importance of a single agent at the start of the game.
 In Battle-64, 64 agents are arranged in an 8×8 grid to engage with another team of 64 agents; we display only the 64 agents controlled by the mean-field MARL policy.
 In Taxi-100, 100 agents are uniformly positioned across a 10×10 map.
 The heatmaps reveal two key factors on vulnerability: